-Figure 10: The model for (web) services giving access to SimDB resources.
+Figure 15: The model for (web) services giving access to resources.

 The goal of the Simulation Database is to allow scientists to find simulations of possible interest.
 Once these are found the question is what can be done with them.
 Clearly knowledge of their existence will be useless if the researcher will not be able to somehow gain access to the results.
 The usual way this is done in the IVOA, for example in the simple image and spectral access protocols, is that the result of a discovery query contains an access URL that may be used to download the actual image or spectrum, where moreover the format of the returned resource, FITS, VOTable or XML document will be known beforehand.

-It was perceived from the beginning of the SNAP project even that for the type of simulations that were supposed to be described a simple download would be unfeasible simply based on the size of many of the typical N-Body or AMR simulations.
-This assumption still holds and the SimDAL protocol is designed to define special purpose services for retrieving parts of such simulations for example.
+It was perceived from the beginning even that for the type of simulations that were supposed to be described a simple download would be unfeasible simply based on the size of many of the typical N-Body or AMR simulations.
+This assumption still holds and any DAL protocol for simulations must be designed to define special purpose services for retrieving parts of such simulations for example.